 Dog foods that are sold in the market essentially contain the recommended daily dosage of calcium needed for your dog in order to be considered complete and balanced.
 Dog foods are usually the most common source of calcium your dog will receive.
 However, some natural sources of calcium your dog could receive calcium from are:

 - Fish (Tuna, Salmon; especially calcium-rich.)

 Me & My CALCIUM

 Goel Vet Pharma Limited has introduced many pet supplements into the market.
-Their products are manufactured in FSSAI certified manufacturing facilities with utmost care and hygiene, hence are very effective and flexible for use in the field conditions too.
-With the excellent results in the way these pet supplements work, these are being prescribed by many veterinarians all over India and has succeeded in confident use by pet parents too.
+Their products are manufactured in FSSAI certified manufacturing facilities with utmost care and hygiene.
+Hence they are very effective and flexible for use in the field conditions too.
+With the excellent results in the way these pet supplements work, these are being prescribed by many veterinarians all over India and have succeeded in confident use by pet parents too.